loriortiz/cover-11ty/content/articles/martha-diamond/index.md

 _How do you chose the colors of the painting?_

 I'll pick a color by the image.It's also going a little bit anti-taste.
 I like a little more energy.
-Color is very physical and it affects your eyes—it makes you feel—I like the physical sensation of color.
+Color is very physical and it effects your eyes—it makes you feel—I like the physical sensation of color.
 I go for more of it.

 _Where do you get the idea?_